bartificer/programming-by-stealth/docs/_tidbits/tidbit4.md

 title: Rethinking a Web App – from Web Server to Cloud Stack
 instalment: 4
 ---
-# PBS Tidbit 4 of Y — Rethinking a Web App – from Web Server to Cloud Stack

 In the main PBS series, we're hovering on the edge of moving from purely client-side JavaScript apps to full web apps with a client and *'server'* side, but as we approach that edge, the word *server* is becoming ever more abstract.
 At this stage, it really does just mean *"something on the other side of an HTTPS connection"*.
 The days of web servers just being remote computers are well and truly over.

 I've been thinking about this a lot because William Reveal and I have just finished helping Allison migrate her website from the old-world single-server model to a modern cloud architecture, and boosting her site's performance by a few hundred percent in the process (no exaggeration).